andremoreira73/Project_portfolio/README.md

 # Andre Moreira's Data Science & Machine Learning Portfolio
 Hello there! 👋 Welcome to my project portfolio.
-Here, you'll find a curated selection of my data science, machine learning, and AI projects.
-With a background in theoretical physics and a passion for coding, I've ventured into the world of data to unlock insights, create predictive models, and offer sophisticated data analysis solutions.
-Together with my team, we are on the brink of launching a cutting-edge consulting service, blending scientific rigor with modern AI techniques.
+Here, you will find a curated selection of my data science, machine learning, and AI projects.
+With a background in theoretical physics and a passion for coding, I have ventured into the world of data to unlock insights, create predictive models, and offer sophisticated data analysis solutions.

+[lyfX](lyfx.ai): we are launching a cutting-edge consulting service, blending scientific rigor with modern AI techniques.

 ## Projects Overview: